 The typical appointment involves working up to 20 hours per week.

-A teaching assistant receives a stipend, graduate student health insurance and tuition support by the University.
+A teaching assistant receives a stipend, graduate student health insurance and tuition support from the University.

 - Teaching assistants who are solely paper graders are required to fill out timesheets.

-Research Assistantships most commonly involves assisting faculty on research projects.
+Research Assistantships most commonly involve assisting faculty on research projects.

 Research assistants receive a stipend, graduate student health insurance, tuition support, and in some cases may also include payment of fees.